-The worlds smallest solar sensor also uses a lot less power, around 2,000 times less which means that it could run indefinitely, the power used is about one billionth of a watt and it uses about half a volt to operate and has a built in Cymbet battery that can output up to four watts.
+The world’s smallest solar sensor also uses a lot less power, around 2,000 times less, which means that it could run indefinitely.
+The power used is about one billionth of a watt, and it uses about half a volt to operate.
+It has a built-in Cymbet battery that can output up to four watts.

 via Gizmodo